-The function $C_v(T/J)$ has a maximum at N\'{e}el temperature.
-The figure (\ref{Cv}) shows that the maximum is suppressed at quantum critical point (curve "a").
+The function $C_v(T/J)$ has a maximum at the N\'{e}el temperature.
+Fig. (\ref{Cv}) shows that the maximum is suppressed at the quantum critical point (curve "a").
 The maximum is well observed experimentally\cite{Hegger00,Knebel04}, and one can use it to determine the N\'{e}el temperature.
 The experimental measurements of the specific heat of $CeRhIn_5$ for different pressures \cite{Knebel04} show that at $T_N$, $C_v/T$ has a very sharp peak at ambient pressure.
-With increasing pressure the magnetic anomaly remains well defined but maximum decreases.
-This phenomena is well described theoretically in the present paper Fig.(\ref{Cv}).
-The existing correspondence between specific heat and derivative of the resistivity suggests a confidence that magnon's fluctuations are important and for the transport properties of the itinerant antiferromagnets .
+With increasing pressure the magnetic anomaly remains well defined but the maximum decreases.
+This phenomenon is well described theoretically in the present paper Fig.(\ref{Cv}).
+The existing correspondence between specific heat and the derivative of the resistivity suggests a confidence that magnon's fluctuations are important and for the transport properties of the itinerant antiferromagnets .